 What is a Dispute?

-Your buyers can present a claim to its card issuing bank.
-The bank sends us a dispute notification, and we create the dispute in our system.
-This dispute froze the total amount of the sale in your PayU account.
+Your buyers can present a claim to their card issuing bank.
+The bank sends us a dispute notification to determine the validity of the purchase, and we create the dispute in our system.
+After we create the dispute, we notify you through the PayU Module.

 Why a dispute happens?